iffybooks/host-a-website-at-home/README.md

 <img title="" src="images/vlcsnap-2024-05-04-18h22m28s109_border.png" alt="" data-align="center" style="padding-bottom: 1em;" width="476">

 ❏ Use `cp` to make a copy of the file `000-default.conf`.
-In the example below, the new file will be called `zinegallery.iffybooks.net.conf`; yours should be the domain you chose earlier followed by `.conf`.
+In the example below, the new file will be called `zinegallery.iffybooks.net.conf`.
+Yours should be the domain you chose earlier, followed by `.conf`.

 ```
 sudo cp 000-default.conf zinegallery.iffybooks.net.conf